-rear Ended December 31,
+Year Ended December 31,

-2020 2019
+2022 2021

-(in thousands, e xcept p ercentages)
+(in thousands, except percentages)

-GAAP gross profit \$ 282,765 \$ 230,001
+GAAP gross profit \$ 393,553 \$ 327,835

-GAAP gross margin 80.4 %) 79.6 %
+GAAP gross margin 75.3 % • 77.0 %

-GAAP net loss attributable to BlackLine, Inc. \$ (46,911) \$ (32,535)
+GAAP net loss attributable to BlackLine, Inc. \$ (29,391) \$ (115,161)

 Year Ended December 31,

-2020 2019
+2022 2021

 (in thousands, except percentages)

-Non-GAAP gross profit \$ 290,853 \$ 239,612
+Non-GAAP gross profit \$ 414,818 \$ 338,930

-Non-GAAP gross margin 82.7 % ,) 82.9 %
+Non-GAAP gross margin 79.3 %

-Non-GAAP net income attributable to BlackLine, Inc. \$ 46,100 \$ 21,993
+Non-GAAP net income attributable to BlackLine, Inc. \$ 46,243 \$ 36,535

 Non-GAAP Gross Profit and Non-GAAP Gross Margin.
-Non-GAAP gross profit is defined as GAAP revenues less GAAP cost of revenue adjusted for the amortization of acquired developed technology and stock-based compensation.
+Non-GAAP gross profit is defined as GAAP revenues less GAAP cost of revenue adjusted for the amortization of acquired developed technology, transaction-related costs (including, but not limited to, accounting, legal, and advisory fees related to the transaction, as well as transaction-related retention bonuses) and stock-based compensation.
 Non-GAAP gross margin is defined as non-GAAP gross profit divided by GAAP revenues.
 We believe that presenting non-GAAP gross margin is useful to investors as it eliminates the impact of certain non-cash expenses and allows a direct comparison of gross margin between periods.

-Non-GAAP Net Income.
-Non-GAAP net income is defined as GAAP net loss adjusted for the impact of the provision for (benefit from) income taxes related to acquisitions, amortization of acquired intangible assets, stock-based compensation, the amortization of debt discount and issuance costs, the change in the fair value of contingent consideration, transaction-related costs, legal settlement gains, and the adjustment to the value of the redeemable non-controlling interest to the redemption amount.
-We believe that presenting non-GAAP net income is useful to investors as it eliminates the impact of items that have been affected by the 2013 Acquisition, the Runbook Acquisition, and the Rimilia Acquisition, certain non-cash expenses, and other costs related to non-recurring non-operating events in order to allow a direct comparison of net loss between current and future periods
+Non-GAAP Net Income (loss) attributable to BlackLine and Diluted Non-GAAP Net Income (loss) attributable to BlackLine, Inc. per share.
+Non-GAAP net income (loss) attributable to BlackLine is defined as GAAP net income (loss) attributable to BlackLine adjusted for the impact of the provision for (benefit from) income taxes related to acquisitions, amortization of intangible assets, stock-based compensation, the amortization of debt discount and issuance costs from our convertible notes, the change in the fair value of contingent consideration, transaction-related costs, legal settlement gains or costs, impairment of cloud computing implementation costs, restructuring costs, adjustment to the value of the redeemable non-controlling interest to the redemption amount, and loss on extinguishment of convertible senior notes.
+Diluted non-GAAP net income attributable to BlackLine, Inc. per share includes the adjustment for shares resulting from the elimination of stock-based compensation.
+We believe that presenting non-GAAP net income (loss) attributable to BlackLine is useful to investors as it eliminates the impact of items that have been impacted by our acquisitions and other related costs in order to allow a direct comparison of net loss between all periods presented.